ROCm/HIP/docs/reference/hip_runtime_api/modules/cooperative_groups_reference.rst

 .. meta::
-  :description: This chapter lists types and device API wrappers related to the Cooperative Group feature.
+  :description: This chapter lists types and device API wrappers related to the
+                Cooperative Group feature.
 Programmers can directly use these API features in their kernels.
   :keywords: AMD, ROCm, HIP, cooperative groups

 .. _cooperative_groups_reference:

 *******************************************************************************
-HIP Cooperative groups API
+Cooperative groups
 *******************************************************************************

 Cooperative kernel launches